 The atmosphere of the square is however still marred by a bleak black Soviet building that now serves as the Museum of Latvian occupation (originally built to display information about Latvian Red Riflemen but, now restored, offers a great introduction to the tragic occupation of Latvia, memory of which is ingrained in country’s psychology, culture, demography and beyond).

 City Hall square itself is rather devoid of life, lacking cafes and entertainment.
 Those are plentiful in surrounding streets.
 One home hosts Mecendorf museum that presents mural-clad interiors of an 18th-century rich Baltic German home (less impressive than it sounds).

 Rising over the entire area is Ss.
 Peter’s church tower.
 Its multi-tiered wooden crown burnt down and rebuilt, now serves as a good vantage point over the city (72 meters, elevator available).

 Cathedral square (Doma laukums) is the most authentic and stunning square of Old Riga.

 Cathedral square itself is dominated by a massive Lutheran Cathedral (1211 with many modifications).
-The Catholic minority have their own smaller St. James Cathedral (1225).
+The Catholic minority has its own smaller St. James Cathedral (1225).
 Both churches would be passed from Lutherans to Catholics and back during history and their ownership was even contested in two Latvia-wide referendums.

-The political importance of the area made it a target of Soviet military attack in 1991, when Soviets attempted to quash the restored Latvian independence.
-Latvians hastily built barricades to prevent tanks from coming and would spend days waiting around makeshif fires to keep warmth.
+The political importance of the area made it a target of Soviet military attack in 1991 when the Soviets attempted to quash the restored Latvian independence.
+Latvians hastily built barricades to prevent tanks from coming and would spend days waiting around makeshift fires to keep the warmth.
 Upcoming days resulted in some deaths but Latvia would not fall.
 These heroic times when armless struggle toppled the struggling Soviet regime are reminded by a small-but-quite-ingenious Barricades museum.

 Livu square area (East)